Crowdfunding is a journey that we probably all hope will be as simple as this:

 Leverage your existing audience and get early pledges with BackerKit Launch

 BackerKit Launch helps you get those early pledges and activate your community.
 It’s an email marketing and analytics tool specifically designed for crowdfunding.
-Like a standard email marketing platform, you can import your email list and use Launch to communicate with your audience.
+Like a standard email marketing platform, you can collect email addresses (or import an existing email list) through Launch and communicate with your audience.
 But it also allows you to take a more data-driven approach to your launch, providing you with insights you can’t get from other email tools.
 Here’s how it works:

 Before your campaign is live, you can import your email list into Launch to test its strength.
 You’ll see who from that list has already backed crowdfunding projects and is, therefore, more likely to support your project.
 Armed with this data, you’ll know if you have to spend more time building or educating your community or if you’re on track to have a strong showing on day one.